cthiriet/chatdocs/README.md

 ### Customize the project

-Edit the `webapp/public/logo.svg` with the logo of your service.
+Edit `webapp/public/logo.svg` with the logo of your service.

 ### Index your documentation